akovanev/kovanev.github.io/_posts/2020-07-30-When-async-code-becomes-sync.md

 Continues Main.
 Worker threads count = 0
 Ends Main.
 Worker threads count = 0</code></pre>

 <p>Not only the thread count value changed but also the message order.
-The CLR just passed through zero delay to the next command and only after that returned control to <code>Main</code>.</p>
+The CLR just passed through zero delay to the next line and only after <code>SimulateAsync</code> ended returned control to <code>Main</code> with the completed task.</p>